Subarna-saha16/CIFAR10_classification/README.md

 Download the dataset from -
 http://www.cs.toronto.edu/~kriz/cifar.html

-For model training refer the MODEL TRAINING section from the notebook (cifar_classinfication.ipynb).
+For model training refer the MODEL TRAINING section from the notebook (cifar_classification.ipynb).
 There are 2 models.
 The smaller model has lower accuracy so have trained larger model.

 For prediction refer to the PREDICTION ON TEST IMAGES from the notebook.